BenGlasser/stat-dash/README.md

 ## Introduction
-Submission for Full-Stack Take-Home Challenge: League of Legends Match Stats Dashboard
+League of Legends Match Stats Dashboard

 this project depends on an environment which supports
 * nodejs 20.11.0